LuciusofLegend/QuotaOverhaul/README.md

 Feel free to submit your ideas via a github issue!

+# Bugs

+- Quota penalty doesn't scale with number of dead players properly
+- Quota penalty applied on the company building
+- The penalty menu looks weird
+- Someone reported a softlock.
+Has not been reproduced so far

 # NOTE:

 Quota Overhaul is released under the MIT License, which means you are 100% free to fork it, copy it, modify it, and distribute it on any platform, under any license.
 If I ever stop maintaining this mod and it starts breaking with new versions of Lethal Company, I encourage you to fork it and keep the mod alive.